 Daily Devotionals

-REDEEM THE TIME in 2023 - Youtube Recording on Redeeming the Time given by myself (Bruce Hurt) to men's ministry -- Slides that go with talk Related article on Redeem the Time
+REDEEM THE TIME - Youtube Recording on Redeeming the Time given by myself (Bruce Hurt) to men's ministry -- Slides that go with talk Related article on Redeem the Time

 Below are links to several devotionals to aid your Quiet Time with the Lord.